slusarz/dovecot-fts-flatcurve/README.md

 ./configure --with-dovecot=/path/to/dovecot
 ```

-As usual, to compile and install, execute the following:
+To compile and install, execute the following:

 ```
 make